 Picard has been contributing to the Open Source Ventilator project alongside Francis and performing some smaller tasks for an IoT smoker grill development team.

 “The internship has been going really well,” he says.
 “I like that DornerWorks gives interns real, challenging projects that allow me to experience what the real-life work is like.
 The projects can be challenging but without the challenge I would be sitting bored at home, so I am enjoying work quite a bit.”

 Johnston, also contributing to the IoT smoker grill project, says he appreciates the way software tools like Microsoft Teams, Discord, BlackBoard Collaborate, and others have helped him “switch from work mode to school mode with ease.”

 “it is quite nice to be able to clock out of work at 3: 59 p.m. and switch to my personal computer and start class at 4 p.m.,” he says.
 “This would obviously not be possible during normal circumstances.
-I would have had to of left work early to drive to campus to get to class in time. “
+I would have had to leave work early to drive to campus to get to class on time.“

 DornerWorks project and group managers provide interns with technical tasks to accomplish.
 Meanwhile, mentor engineers guide them through their foray into real life experience.

 DornerWorks chief IoT engineer Greg Nowak says it’s the role of mentors in the program to, “answer any questions the interns might have about working at DornerWorks as well as guide their experience to better prepare them for school and future work.”

 “As a mentor I’ve helped interns work through technical issues on projects as well as helped them prepare for future semesters in school,” he says.
 “This often comes in the form of advice about classes to take, technologies to look in to, what types of Senior Design Projects to be thinking about, etc.”